steveloughran/engineering-proposals/refactoring-s3a.md

 lot of the code.
 This created merge conflict with onther ongoing work.

 * None of this stuff is going to be easily backportable.
-From now on, the first step to backporting subsequent changes is going to be the HADOOP-15183 patch.
+From now on, the first step to backporting subsequent changes in the HADOOP-15183 patch.

 A more radical restructing of the codebase is going be a full "bridge-burning"